gruberpatrick/gmusicremote/README.md

 <li>Check the <a href="https://github.com/gruberpatrick/gmusicremote/wiki">wiki</a> (for Screenshots, etc.)</li>
 </ul>

-<strong>WARNING:</strong> Currently in production.
-Basic functionality already working.

 ##Download

-You can download the whole Project as a ZIP file on the right sidebar.
+You can download the current Version of the Project as a ZIP file on the right sidebar or by <a href="https://github.com/gruberpatrick/gmusicremote/releases">Release</a>.

 ##Installation